theman-oj10/CareerSync/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-info">
-ℹ️ **Tip:** Once you add a deadline to a task, you cannot remove it.
-You can only update it using this command.<br>
+ℹ️ **Tip:** Once you set a deadline to a task, you can't remove it!
+You can only change the deadline using this command.
-To have the same task without the deadline, you can add a new task without a deadline using the `addtask` command, then delete the old task. <br>
-You cannot add more than 1 task at a time with 1 command.
-To add multiple tasks, use multiple commands, one for each task.
 </div>

 <div markdown="span" class="alert alert-danger">